mlibrary/design-system-11ty-starter/README.md

 > Maintained by the [U-M Library Design System Team](https://design-system.lib.umich.edu/)

-This is meant to be a light starter and it is built with some basic navigation and page structure.
+This is a minimal starter.
+There is some page structure and navigation built in but add what you need.

 It contains the following U-M Library Design System web components